thuliteio/thulite.io/content/integrations/core.md

 +++
 title = 'Core'
 summary = '@thulite/core'
-description = 'Core integration for Thulite' date = 2025-10-17T09:27:27+02:00
-lastmod = 2025-10-17T09:27:27+02:00
-draft = false
+description = '@thulite/core delivers the shared primitives and runtime pieces that other Thulite integrations rely on for a consistent foundation.' date = 2025-10-17T09:27:27+02:00 lastmod = 2025-10-17T09:27:27+02:00 draft = false